Here are some frequently asked questions and answers relating to the licensing requirements for plumbers and drainers.

 - A person enrolled in a relevant apprenticeship or vocational placement

 - A person performing drainage work under the supervision of a licensed drainer

 - An authorised water industry worker removing, repairing or replacing a relevant water meter.

-It is important to make sure that all your employees maintain a current licence, as supervising or directing a person without a licence in the performance of regulated work is an offence under section 120 of the Plumbing and Drainage Act 2018 with a maximum penalty of 250 penalty units for a first offence.
+It is important to make sure that all your employees maintain a current licence, as supervising or directing a person without a licence in the performance of regulated work is an offence under section 57 of the Plumbing and Drainage Act 2018 with a maximum penalty of 250 penalty units for a first offence.
 Escalating penalties may apply for offences committed thereafter.

-The unlicensed person you are supervising or directing is also committing an offence under section 119 of this Act, with a maximum penalty of 250 penalty units for a first offence.
+The unlicensed person you are supervising or directing is also committing an offence under section 56 of the Act, with a maximum penalty of 250 penalty units for a first offence.
 Escalating penalties may apply for offences committed thereafter.

 Q: How can I get more information about what licences I need?

 A: If you need further information about licence types, endorsements or fees, we encourage you to visit Apply for a licence.